 Sour Cream Frosting

-Step 3 - Add the liquids to 600 grams (4 cups) of flour and yeast.
-Mix through using a fork or spoon to cover the flour with the liquids.
-Let this mixture rest for about 15 minutes to allow the flour to become hydrated.
+Step 3 - Combine 600g of flour and the yeast in a large mixing bowl.
+Add the liquids to the dry ingredients and mix using a fork or spoon until most of the flour is mixed into the liquids.
+Let this mixture then rest for 15 minutes, allowing the flour to become hydrated.

 Step 4 - Using your additional cup of flour, flour the surface you are going to knead your dough on.
 Place the dough on the counter and toss the rest of the flour over your dough.
 Knead for about 10 minutes until the dough is soft, pliable, and forms a smooth ball.

-Step 6 - For the filling, combine the brown sugar, spices and butter in a heat-proof bowl and microwave until the butter has melted.
+Step 6 - While the dough is rising, make the filling by combining the brown sugar, spices, and butter in a heat-proof bowl and microwave until the butter has melted.
 Whisk until the sugar is dissolved and the mixture is smooth and shiny.
 Set aside and allow to cool.

-Step 7 - When the dough has almost doubled in size, roll it out on a lightly floured surface in a rectangle about 40cm long and 25 cm wide.
+Step 7 - When the dough has almost doubled in size, roll it out on a lightly floured work surface in a rectangle about 40cm long and 25 cm wide.
 Spread the filling over the dough using a spatula or the back of a spoon.
-Sprinkle the filling with the raisins and mixed peel.¼ cup mixed peel,¾ cup raisins
+Sprinkle the filling with the raisins and mixed peel.

-Step 9 - Place the rolls cut side down into your baking dish (about 30cm by 30cm) leaving about 2 - 3 cm of space between the rolls to allow them to rise.
+Step 9 - Place the rolls cut side down into your baking dish (9x13inch) leaving about 2 - 3 cm of space between the rolls to allow them to rise.

-Step 10 - Cover the rolls with a tea towel and allow to proof for about an hour.
-Bake the Chelsea buns at 180°C/355F for approximately 25 minutes.
+Step 10 - Cover the rolls with a tea towel and allow to rise for about an hour.
+Preheat the oven to 180°C/355F.
+Then bake the rolls for 25-30 minutes.

 Step 11 - While the buns are baking, let the butter and sour cream come to room temperature, you may need to pop them into the microwave for 10 seconds if they are too cold for creaming.

-Step 12 - Add the icing sugar and lemon juice to the butter and sour cream and whip until well combined using either a stand mixer, electric mixer or whisk.300 grams icing sugar,40 grams butter,60 grams sour cream, and 2 teaspoon lemon juice.
+Step 12 - Add the icing sugar and lemon juice to the butter and sour cream and whip until well combined using either a stand mixer, electric mixer, or whisk.
 You can frost the buns as soon as they come out of the oven, or you can allow them to cool a bit first.

 Autolyse – this recipe calls for a resting stage before adding the final flour and kneading.
 This allows the flour to absorb all the water, stimulating gluten development.
 Leaving the dough to rest for 15 to 30 minutes cuts down the kneading time.